kobolabs/epub-spec/README.md

 To revise EPUBs with this issue:
 * If images are failing to display on all platforms:
 	* Check that the image is being correctly referenced throughout the HTML, OPF and file name.
 Sometimes there is a slight discrepancy between the link and the name of the image; this results in the image link being broken.
 There may also be special characters or spaces in the filename resulting in a mismatch between how the file is named in the OPF.
 Reading systems may fail to identify images in these cases.
 Ex.
-The image in the EPUB could be called “image with spaces.jpg” and would be labelled `image&nbsp;with&nbsp;spaces.jpg` in the OPF file.
+The image in the EPUB could be called `image with spaces.jpg` and would be labelled `image&nbsp;with&nbsp;spaces.jpg` in the OPF file.
 * If images are failing to display specifically on the desktop platform:
 	* Check the code for the use of negatively positioned images.
 	* Check to see if you are scaling svg images.
 If you are using `transform` to shrink/expand the image at the `<g>` container level it may not display on the Desktop app and eInk devices at all.
 This issue is expanded on [here](https://github.com/kobolabs/epub-spec#scalable-vector-graphics-svg)